justinwj/Visio-Diagram-Generator/plan docs/pseudocode/ui_surface_views.md

 # UI / Surface View Pseudocode Prompts

-These diagrams explain how users interact with invSys through forms and worksheets.
+These diagrams explain how users interact with any VBA-driven solution through forms and worksheets; invSys is just a sample fixture.
 Pseudocode must capture control hierarchies and event wiring.

 ## Shared Metadata Needs
 - Inventory of UserForms and Worksheets (names, captions, roles).